 At January 01, 2006, 17 out of the 30 underlyings had enough observations to be included in the Strategy.
 The Strategy is dynamic as to the number of underlyings, meaning that within each Group, it adjusts to the number of available underlyings for the Group allocation.
 When a new underlying is introduced, two-years of data is required for the Strategy computations.4

 Returns used to compute relevant statistics for all underlyings are “excess daily returns”-- meaning the underlying total return is reduced by a reference rate.
-The reference rate used to compute excess returns is the relevant historical 3-month LIBOR rate; this reference rate reduces the daily returns from each underlying by the relevant LIBOR rate.
+The reference rate used to compute excess returns is the relevant historical Federal Funds Rate; this reference rate reduces the daily returns from each underlying by the relevant Federal Funds Rate.
 In addition, the excess return is derived from the total return for each underlier which includes dividend payments as part of the return.
 This means, in general, that the effect of receiving dividends is included in the Strategy.